Muslim Students' Association (Indonesia)

-The Muslim Students' Association (Himpunan Mahasiswa Islam, literally "Islamic Students' Association", abbreviated as HMI) is an Indonesian Muslim student organization.
+The Muslim Students' Association (Himpunan Mahasiswa Islam, abbreviated as HMI) is an Indonesian Muslim student organization.
 HMI is an independent organization with the objective of "connecting academics, creators – servants of Islam, and taking responsibility for creating a just people blessed by Allah".

 History

 HMI was founded in Yogyakarta on 5 February 1947 at the initiative of Lafran Pane with 14 students from the Institute of Islam in Yogyakarta (Sekolah Tinggi Islam Yogyakarta), currently Indonesian Islamic University.